nimious/isense/README.md

 ## Prerequisites

-To use the bindings in this package you must have the InterSense runtime libraries for your platform installed.
+To use the bindings in this package you must have the InterSense runtime libraries for your platform.

 ### Linux

-Download the latest InterSense SDK or Library from the InterSense web site and copy the 32-bit or 64-bit *libisense.so* file into your program's folder.
+Download the latest ``InterSense SDK`` or ``Library`` from the InterSense web site and copy the 32-bit or 64-bit *libisense.so* file into your program's folder.

 ### Mac OSX

-Download the latest InterSense SDK or Library from the InterSense web site and copy the contained *libisense.dylib* file into your program's folder.
+Download the latest ``InterSense SDK`` or ``Library`` from the InterSense web site and copy the contained *libisense.dylib* file into your program's folder.

 ### Windows

-Download the latest InterSense SDK or Library from the InterSense web site and copy the 32-bit or 64-bit *isense.dll* into your program's folder
+Download the latest ``InterSense SDK`` or ``Library`` from the InterSense web site and copy the 32-bit or 64-bit *isense.dll* into your program's folder.

 ## Dependencies